Background Image

 What Should I Do if Medicaid Won't Cover the Total Cost of Rehab?

-• Payment plans: You pay off rehab in affordable installments.
+• Payment plans: Many rehab centers allow you to pay in manageable monthly installments.

-• Grants or scholarships: The Substance Abuse and Mental Health Services Administration (SAMHSA), as well as individual rehab facilities, offer grants and scholarships to pay for people who can’t afford substance abuse treatment.
+• Grants and scholarships: Organizations like the Substance Abuse and Mental Health Services Administration (SAMHSA) and individual rehab centers offer financial aid for those who qualify.

-• Open a healthcare credit card or take out a specialized healthcare loan.
+• Healthcare financing: You may consider a healthcare credit card or a specialized loan for medical expenses.

 Sources